aio-libs/aiohttp/docs/client_reference.rst

       A read-only property.
 Overriding `session.cookies = new_val` is
       forbidden, but you may modify the object in-place if needed.

+   .. attribute:: loop

+      A loop instance used for session creation.

+      A read-only property.

    .. comethod:: request(method, url, *, params=None, data=None,\
                          headers=None, skip_auto_headers=None, \